-LO no. On successful completion of the named award, students will be able to: Module Code/s Award 1 The reciprocal relationships between physical and human aspects of environments and landscapes.
-GEOG2100 GEOG2110 GEOG2123 GEOG3111 GEOG3110 GEOG3122 GEOG3002 Non- Honours BSc Honours 2 Spatial variations in the distributions of a variety of physical and human phenomena, and the explanations that underlie these.
-GEOG2100 GEOG2110 GEOG2123 GEOG3111 GEOG3110 GEOG3122 GEOG3002 Non- Honours BSc Honours 3 The ways in which the distinctiveness of a particular place is constituted and remade by physical, environmental, biotic, social, historical, economic and cultural processes, and the influence of place-specific characteristics on such processes.
-GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3122 GEOG3002 Non- Honours · · BSc Honours 4 The significance of spatial and temporal scale on physical processes and human processes, and their interactions at a range of scales.
-GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3002 Non- Honours BSc Honours 5 The dynamic, plural and contested nature of the discipline and its position within the natural sciences, social sciences and humanities.
-GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3002 Non- Honours BSc Honours 6 The diverse manners of representation of the human and physical worlds, including maps, texts, images, Geographical Information Systems (GIS) and remote sensing.
-GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3002 Non- Honours BSc Honours
+Kno Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 1 Evaluate the complex and reciprocal relationships between physical and human aspects of environments and landscapes.
+GEOG2100 GEOG2110 GEOG2123 GEOG3111 GEOG3110 GEOG3122 GEOG3002 2 Discuss spatial variations in the distributions of a variety of physical and human phenomena, and the explanations that underlie these.
+GEOG2100 GEOG2110 GEOG2123 GEOG3111 GEOG3110 GEOG3122 GEOG3002 3 Identify the ways in which the distinctiveness of a particular place is constituted and remade by social, historical, economic and cultural processes, and the influence of place-specific characteristics on such processes.
+GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3122 GEOG3002 4 Evaluate the significance of spatial and temporal scale on human processes and their interactions at a range of scales.
+GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3002 5 Discuss the dynamic, plural and contested nature of the discipline and its position within the natural sciences, social sciences and humanities.
+GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3002

-7 A range of analytical and observational strategies, and the main approaches to the analysis and interpretation of geographical information of a variety of types and derived from a variety of sources.
-GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3002 Non- Honours BSc Honours 8 The potential application of geographical concepts, techniques and expertise as a means of addressing a range of issues facing the Earth and its people, and the evaluation of the policies implemented which attempt to confront those issues.
-GEOG2100 GEOG2110 GEOG2123 GEOG3111 GEOG3110 GEOG3136 GEOG3002 Non- Honours BSc Honours
+6 Discuss the diverse manners of representation of the human world, including maps, texts, images, Geographical Information Systems (GIS) and remote sensing.
+GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3002 7 Evaluate a range of analytical and observational strategies, and the main approaches to the analysis and interpretation of geographical information of a variety of types and derived from a variety of sources.
+GEOG2100 GEOG2110 GEOG3111 GEOG3110 GEOG3002 8 Discuss the potential application of geographical concepts, techniques and expertise as a means of addressing a range of issues facing the Earth and its people, and the evaluation of the policies implemented which attempt to confront those issues.
+GEOG2100 GEOG2110 GEOG2123 GEOG3111 GEOG3110 GEOG3136 GEOG3002